stanley-gu/qual/proposal.md

 ### Strategy and Rationale

-This Aim will guide the rational design of three potential therapies for treating ACDC.
-The strategy that will be adopted in this aim is to create useful PK-PD models that encompass three different pharmacological approaches to reducing MVC.
-The three different drug approaches are AR signaling, TNAP inhibition, PP~i~ supplementation with bisphosphonates.
-A combination of *in vitro* assays to determine drug PD along with *in vivo* measurements to determine PK.

-This modeling approach will be immensely useful for simulating treatment plan efficacy of these three different drug classes.
-Furthermore, experimentation will be done to to create interaction PK-PD models to evaluate the efficacy of combination therapies.
-Since these three drug classes have different mechanism of actions, it is hopeful that a combination therapy may yield a synergistic effect on efficacy while minimizing safety risk due to different disposal pathways.
+The overarching purpose behind this proposed research is to gain enough knowledge on ACDC pathobiology and potential therapies in order to rapidly bring treatment options to patients.
+This Aim will build from the mechanistic understanding of ACDC obtained from Aim 1 and rationally design potential therapies in a combined experimental and quantitative modeling approach.

+Due to the lack of PD data in reversing medial calcification, the task for this Aim is to build PD models from dose-effect experiments using an assortment of strategically selected drug compounds and their use in combination.

+While PD models can be built from *in vitro* or *in vivo* experimental data, an *in vitro* approach was selected because of the large number of experimental conditions that need to be tested in order to generate single and combinatorial drug dosing data for PD modeling.
+Cell-based assays are more amenable to enhancement with high-throughput techniques compared to live animal experiments.
+Thus, since time needed for data generation is likely to be a bottleneck, PD experiments will be done with the VSMC model built in Aim 1.

 PD is the study of the effect a drug has on a biological system, as opposed to PK, which focuses on the effect the body has on the drug.
 In building a PD